hengyuf/VSMCG/README.md

 You are right, but Genshin Impact is a new open world adventure game independently developed by Mihoyo.
 The game takes place in a Fantasyland called "Tivat", where the people selected by God will be granted "God's Eye" to guide the power of elements.
 You will play a mysterious role called "Traveler".
 You will encounter companions with different personalities and unique abilities in your free travel, defeat powerful enemies with them, and find lost relatives - at the same time, gradually discover the truth of "Genshin Impact".
 ## Download
 Visit 'https://ys.mihoyo.com/'.

+# Acknowledgements
+This codebase is under maintenance by Ruitao Chen, Hengyu Fu, Rongcheng Shi and Yuxiao Chen.